telefonicaid/tartare/README.md

 The whole list of supported options is:
 * `reporter`: reporter name, defaults to `gherkin`.
+* `reporterOptions`: reporter-specific options.
+It can be an object or a string with a list of key=value pairs separated by commas.
 * `timeout`: timeout in milliseconds.
 * `bail`: bail on the first *step* failure.
 * `filter`: expression to filter tests with.